Helps you reach and maintain a healthy weight.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems (such as kidney stones), liver disease, underactive thyroid, or an eating disorder (such as anorexia or bulimia).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, digestion problems, diabetes, seizures, underactive thyroid, or an eating disorder (such as anorexia or bulimia).

 - Bowel side effects can be worse if you eat a meal that is more than 30% fat.
-This medicine prevents you from absorbing some of the fat from food.
 The undigested fat comes out in your bowel movements.
 To reduce side effects, divide your daily intake of fat evenly over your 3 main meals each day.

-- Take a multivitamin supplement that contains vitamins D, E, and K, and beta-carotene.
-You may need this because orlistat keeps you from absorbing some of the vitamins from food.
+- Take a multivitamin supplement that contains vitamins A, D, E, and K with beta carotene.
+Orlistat keeps your body from absorbing some of the vitamins from food.

 Possible Side Effects While Using This Medicine